 In cases involving bacterial infection, your eye doctor may prescribe medication.
 These medications include:

 - Topical antibiotics such as bacitracin ointment can help if inflammation remains a problem.
 This ointment can be used at bedtime and has both antibiotic and anti-inflammatory effects.
 Don’t squirt creams into your eye.
 Instead, put a little on your fingertip and then wipe your fingertip across your closed eyelid, near your lashes.
-Medication applied in this way reaches the Meibomian glands and conjunctiva very effectively.
+Medication applied in this way reaches the meibomian glands and conjunctiva very effectively.

 - Oral antibiotics such as long-term oral tetracycline, minocycline, or doxycycline can be more effective than topical antibiotics when it comes to treating posterior blepharitis.
 As little as one pill twice a week can maintain a relatively beneficial therapeutic dose for long periods of time.
 In fact, taking a simple Z-Pak may be an easier answer to your condition, so ask your optometrist about this.

 - Steroids such as loteprednol ointment and antibiotic-steroid combinations can work well.
 However, they’re not ideal; as you increase the intensity of therapy.
 Plus, you increase the risk of side effects or complications occurring.
 With steroids, you should be on the lookout for infection and cataract development.
 Corticosteroid use may also worsen cases of blepharitis that is caused by herpetic infections.